Valikahn/TryHackMe-Web-Application-Red-Teaming/WRITEUPS/voyage_challenge.md

 - GCC, Make and installed Linux kernel headers for compiling a loadable kernel module.
 - `insmod` for loading the module through `CAP_SYS_MODULE`.

+Click [HERE](https://github.com/Valikahn/TryHackMe-Web-Application-Red-Teaming#tools-commonly-used) to return to the repository README.

 ## Initial Enumeration

 ### Port and Service Discovery